ipikuka/next-mdx-remote-client/README.md

 import { MDXClient } from "next-mdx-remote-client/csr";
 ```

-The `MDXClient` component is used for rendering the MDX content on the client side, in the browser.
+The `MDXClient` component is used for rendering the MDX content on the client side.

 ```typescript
 function MDXClient(props: MDXClientProps): JSX.Element {}